 Can’t Miss: How to Clean Startup Disk on Mac >

-Sometime, on El Capitan, Mac mail is not working or responding.
-If Mac mail can't send email, or is slow to download messages, the first thing you should do is to verify that you have your email client configured properly.
+Sometimes, on El Capitan, Mac mail is not working or responding.
+If Mac mail can’t send an email, or is slow to download messages, the first thing you should do is to verify that you have your email client configured properly.
 Below are the SMTP SSL and Non-SSL settings. you should use one of the following:

 Then follow the steps: